All Debbie Holt wanted to do yesterday was say a prayer at St. Joseph Church in Emmitsburg.

 "If they didn't want Gianna, that was one thing, but not to have Mass is really sad," said Holt.
 "That service was moving because so many people came here.
 This whole place is a gift from God."

-Yesterday, many others had the same reaction.
+Throughout yesterday, many others had the same reaction.

 They just wanted to pray in St. Joseph's.